 Refugee Resettlement Assistance

 SCM is helping newly resettled refugees all over Washington state get settled into their new homes.
 We set up Amazon Wish Lists of things they need that will be shipped directly to them.
-Below are the links to the wish lists for each family.
-The one listed first is the most recent arrival.
 The wish lists will be updated as we find out more of the families’ needs so be sure to check back once in a while to see if anything has been added.

 SCM is working with locally resettled Syrian, Iraqi, and Afghan refugees to help them adjust to their new homes in the Washington state.
 We have been providing resources, activities, and some financial assistance to help them adjust and get on their feet and become self supporting.

 Many people don’t realize the path a refugee takes to get to the US.
 When they apply for asylum, that is a process that begins at the UN level.
 They go through an extensive application and screening process, then the UN finds a country to host the refugees.
 If the US agrees to take them, they go through further screening and extreme vetting which includes bio-metric and health scans, interviews by various US intelligence and security agencies, background checks and cross checks, more interviews, and then, possibly after a process of 18 – 24 months, they are told if they are accepted to come to the US or not.